 So, using our formula, their hourly rate is $125 ($130,000/1040 hours= $125).

 If you are registered for goods and services tax (GST), you’ll need to add the 10% GST amount to your hourly rate.

 Like most matters in business, communication is the key.
 If you’ve underquoted and the quote is in writing you’re required to complete the job at that price.
 If this has happened, you should let your customer know that the job was underquoted and that you won’t be able to carry out similar work at that price in the future.

 If you’re in a situation where you have completed the job and the customer is happy with your work, this can provide you with an opportunity to explore other work which you can carry out for them (think of it as a ‘would you like fries with that?’).

 Example: You’re a painter and you have underquoted on a job to paint the interior of a house.
 On completion of the job, see if there are any opportunities to paint the exterior or whether the customer has other properties that may require your services.

 Contact our free business advisory service to ask our experienced business advisers your questions about pricing your services or quoting.

 Download our free financial management tools to help you calculate your business costs, forecast your cash flow or cost of goods sold.

-Read our financial management information for more tips and guidance on topics such as developing financial processes, providing credit to customers and getting paid on time.
+Read our finance information for more tips and guidance on topics such as developing financial processes, providing credit to customers and debt recovery.